Mec-iS/staticwebpage/posts/002_early_october_improvements.md

 author: tuned.org.uk
 ---

-# ArrowSpace: Three Improvements That Redefine Graph-Based Spectral Analysis
+# Know your graphs: Three Improvements To Approach Graph-Based Spectral Analysis

 `ArrowSpace` has evolved with three critical enhancements that dramatically improve both performance and analytical capabilities for high-dimensional data processing.
 These improvements address fundamental challenges in graph construction, data scaling, and computational efficiency—delivering measurable gains that matter to production systems.